 Reaction: This is once again a movie that is about virtual reality.
 There were a lot of movies from the 1990s that were about virtual reality.
 In the movie, Project Five was the video game that was being developed throughout the whole movie.
 The movie has a lot of polygon graphics that show what interacting with graphics could look like.
 But it also has a concept of what virtual reality equipment would look like.

 Premise: Hackers are blamed for making a computer virus that will capsize oil tankers.
 It is up to these hackers to stop the virus.

 Reaction: The actual hacking in the movie is merely a concept from the 1990s that has been analyzed to death just like the fashion choices from the movie.
 But this is noticeably the first few times hacking and the consequences are seen.
 There are slightly better movies like War Games.
 They name the virus and gave quick descriptions of what a computer virus’ is and can do.

 Premise: A team was testing a communications laser connected to their office and being in the middle of the Congo jungle and discovered a lost city.
 But it turns violent and they lost the location of the city.
 They need the help of an ape to relocate the city.

-Reaction: At least the internet thing held up because of a lot of the movie, in general, doesn’t.
+Reaction: At least the internet thing held up because a lot of the movie, in general, doesn’t.
 This movie is goofy.
 It has a lot of illogical movie logic that if it wasn’t entertaining you would find it bland and stupid.
-This was one of the first movies that featured how wireless internet access can look like from a time when dial-up internet was the only way to connect to the web.
+This was one of the first movies that featured how wireless internet access can look from a time when dial-up internet was the only way to connect to the web.
 It had an external device that had to be contacting a satellite to work.
 The other one is wearable media.
 The gorilla in the movie was wearing a device that translated sign language into speech.
 First, there are multiple translating devices out on the market right now.
-They are either stand alone devices or app on your smartphone already.
+They are either stand-alone devices or apps on your smartphone already.